b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_a_to_k_v1_25062025.md

 **Purport:**<br>
 ...

+### DEHEJIA, V.

+* Dehejia, Vidya  (1988).
+'Slaves of the Lord: The Path of the Tamil Saints'.
+First edition.
+New Delhi, India: Munshirm Manoharlal.
+ISBN 978812500449.

+**Purport:**<br>
+I am contemplatishing purchasing a hardcopy of this volume, as I have not been able to secure a digital copy.
+Dehejia is an exceptional scholar. **TODO:** Purchase: ?

 ### DUNN, B. ###

 * Dunn, Brian Philip (2016).
 'A.J.
 Appasamy and his Reading of Ramanuja: A Comparative Study in Divine Embodiment'.
 First edition.
 New York, N.Y., U.S.A.: Oxford University Press.
 ISBN 9780198791416.